Piano

 Class Grade

-26 ARCT Own Choice, As per examination syllabus
+32 ARCT Own Choice, As per the examination syllabus

 Romantic and Character Composers